 The retail sector has arguably been the most seriously affected by the COVID-19 pandemic as stores continue to remain closed locally, regionally and globally.
 Retailers, both in Yangon and wider Myanmar have expressed the severe damage that COVID-19 has done to their business continuation as consumers self-isolate and many townships are placed under lockdown.
 Some of the main impacts that retailers have cited have been store closures, plummeting revenues and supply chain issues.
 Non-essential goods, leisure and entertainment facilities have been particularly rocked by COVID-19.
 A director of a leading international cinema chain that has operations in Myanmar commented that “the cinema industry has been severely affected due to COVID-19 in Myanmar.
 Not only has our cinema business been damaged, but our temporary closure will hurt shopping mall traffic and other small tenant businesses in the malls where we operate.”
 He went on to say that asset owners in the USA, China and Vietnam are “waiving management and rental fees for cinemas during government-imposed shutdown periods.”

-Many retailers have managed to retain their outlets as landlords have been swift to offer reduced management charges, rent relief and other incentives to keep leases alive.
+Many retailers have managed to retain their outlets as landlords have been swift to offer reduced management charges, rent relief, electrical services, and other incentives to keep leases alive.
 However, even with landlords offering rent reductions and/or rent holidays, some retailers have cited that they may be compelled to enact the force majeure clause in their contract.
 Although this is the case for some retail tenants, most of those that SPS spoke to are confident they will remain in their retail spaces and reopen as soon as they are permitted.

 Those retailers that have remained open, generally supermarkets, pharmacies and restaurants offering food for collection and delivery, have all had to overcome hurdles in supply chain management, panic-buying and hygiene control.
 Grocery and F&B retailers have tried to rectify supply chain issues by sourcing new local suppliers.
 For example, James Hudson, Director of F&B at Worldbridge, told SPS that they have “secured other, more local, suppliers of produce to ensure we can keep supplying valued customers”.
 Furthermore, supermarkets are looking to further diversify their supply chain so that they do not become dependent on one particular supplier or region should further issues arise.
 This will also allow grocery retailers to keep shelves stocked if the situation deteriorates further, causing another wave of panic-buying, which has encouraged some supermarkets to introduce purchase limits on certain items.